julsraemy/prezi/md/cihn24-loud-catalyseur-convergence.md

 <!--
 Bonjour à toutes et à tous, c'est un plaisir de revenir à la HEG, là où j'ai étudié et travailler, pour évoquer la thématique de ma thèse de doctorat.

+I am now going to switch to English and do the opposite to what Professor Joyeux-Prunel did this morning, so the content will be in French, but I will be speaking English.

-A savoir que je ferai la présentation en français... but there is an English version of this slide deck and I can give you the link to this HTML-hosted presentation.
+There is an English version of this slide deck and I can give you the link to this HTML-hosted presentation.

  -->